“…and make disciples of all the nations….” (Matthew 28:18-20)

 Did anyone who actually walked the aisle come to know Jesus as Savior and live forever?
 We surely hope so.
 But only God knows.
 If so, I suspect it was in spite of the preacher’s technique and not because of it.

 Scripture does not tell us how exactly to make disciples.

 There seems to be no one biblical way with all the others being wrong.
 God uses any method He pleases.
 (See Psalm 115:3)

 God used a deacon in the desert when Philip talked to the eunuch of Ethiopia (Acts 8).

 God used a woman with a terrible reputation in Sychar (John 4).

 He used a preacher with an impromptu message on the Day of Pentecost (Acts 2).

 God used a converted rabbi when he called Saul of Tarsus.
 He used a bunch of untrained fishermen when He called the apostles.
 He used women and children, the elderly and even royalty.

-Some will ask whether the Lord doesn’t also use “sinner’s prayers printed on cards”.
+Some might ask whether the Lord doesn’t also use “sinner’s prayers printed on cards”.
 My answer is two-fold.
-One, He can if He pleases.
-And two, however, we must give a thought to the hundreds and even thousands of people who are now walking around with a false sense of security because “I prayed that prayer.”
+One, He can if He wants to.
+Two, however, we should think about the hundreds and possibly thousands of people who are now walking around with a false sense of security because “I prayed that prayer.”
 Whoever duped them into that did them no favor.

 Our prayer ought always to be “Thy will be done.”
 Any method that is not His will should be abandoned forever.